 Without a referral, you'll be using the point-of-service option.

-Referrals needed from your Primary Care Manager for specialty care services.
+Referrals needed from your PCM for specialty care services.
 Without a referral you pay higher out-of-pocket costs (point of service option).

 Your PCM coordinates the referral through the MTF or regional contractor, who finds a specialty provider for you.